VladimirMilenko/vibe-mermaid/README.md

 # Mermaid Render

-A static Mermaid chart renderer with sketch-style themes, shareable URLs, SVG export, and high-resolution PNG export.
+A free, browser-based Mermaid diagram renderer — for when you want to preview, share, and export diagrams without paying for a subscription or hosted service.

+Paste Mermaid source, pick a theme, and get shareable links plus SVG and high-resolution PNG export (1×, 2×, or 4×).
+Everything runs in your browser; nothing is sent to a backend.

-The production app runs on plain static hosting.
+The production app is plain static hosting.
 GitHub Pages does not need Node.js, Bun, or a server at runtime; Bun is only used by GitHub Actions to build the static files.

 ## Local Development